huckpilot/SQL_GITHUB_PRACTICE/sql_commands.md

-CREATE TABLE receipts (id INTEGER PRIMARY KEY, store TEXT, item TEXT, number_of_items INTEGER, price INTEGER, buy_date INTEGER);
+CREATE TABLE receipts (id INTEGER PRIMARY KEY, store TEXT, item TEXT, number_of_items INTEGER, price INTEGER, buy_date TEXT);

 All the attributes from all the receipts
 **answer**-- SELECT * FROM receipts;